Scalingo/documentation/_posts/languages/ruby/2000-01-01-delayed-job.md

 ```

 The process won't be started directly, but by going to the dashboard of your
-application or by running the `scalingo ps` command, you'll see that's the new
+application or by running the `scalingo ps` command, you'll see that the new
-container type is present, just scale it to 1 to start it.
+container type is present.
+Scale it to 1 to start it.